 Historical growth in the state's revenues, after adjusting for the estimated impact of tax policy changes, has been well below the pace of national GDP growth, and below inflation, due to contractions in the important financial services sector as well as the maturity of the state's economy.
-According to the state's January 2018 consensus revenue estimate (CRE), tax policy changes in the enacted budget contribute to a 4.5% boost in revenues in fiscal 2018 from fiscal 2017 although the expected \$18.5 billion in revenue is \$260 million shy of the forecast used to enact the budget.
-The fiscal 2018 CRE forecast is net \$665 million from a one-time repatriation of oversees hedge fund profits, a direct effect of Section 457A of the Internal Revenue Code passed in 2008 which pushed the estimates and finals component of the PIT over the state's volatility cap and require a transfer to the BRF.
+As of the state's April 2018 consensus revenue estimate (CRE), expected \$18 billion in revenue for fiscal 2018 was 3.8% shy of the forecast used to enact the budget.
+The CRE forecast incorporates significant revenue from a one-time repatriation of overseas hedge fund profits, a direct effect of Section 457A of the Internal Revenue Code passed in 2008, which pushed the estimates and finals component of the PIT over the state's volatility cap and triggered a transfer to the BRF.

-The revenue forecast used to support the fiscal 2019 budget is also running below expectations, by \$283 million (1.5%), requiring state action to balance.
-Estimated \$18.6 billion in revenue in fiscal 2019 is forecast to drop by a sharp 6.4% in fiscal 2020 based on current law, as nonrecurring revenue actions fall off, the hospital tax is automatically reduced, and sales tax revenue sharing through the municipal revenue sharing account is restored; these current law measures could be reversed by future legislatures in order to maintain general fund revenues at the higher level.
+The revenue forecast used to support the fiscal 2019 budget was slightly boosted in the April CRE, net of a required deposit to the BRF, due to the expectation of a now-adjusted volatility cap again being triggered.
+Estimated \$19 billion in revenue in fiscal 2019 is forecast to drop by a sharp 8% in fiscal 2020 based on current law, as nonrecurring revenue actions fall off and the hospital tax is automatically reduced; these current law measures could be reversed by future legislatures in order to maintain general fund revenues at the higher level.

 The state has unlimited legal ability to raise tax revenues.
 Tax rate competitiveness is more of a factor in Connecticut than in some other states due to the nature of its taxpayer base, its relatively small size, and its proximity to neighboring states' urban employment centers.
 Passage of the federal Tax Cut and Jobs Act (TCJA) heightens this concern, as the deduction for state and local taxes was limited in the Act, increasing residents' effective tax burden.
-As part of the revised fiscal 2019 executive budget proposal, the governor has proposed legislation intended to mitigate the expected negative effects of TCJA on state taxpayers.
-Recommendations include the creation of a revenue-neutral tax on pass-through entities, offset by a personal income tax credit, and authorization for municipalities to create charitable organizations in support of town services accompanied by a local property tax credit.
-These measures are expected to be considered by the legislature as it seeks to balance the fiscal 2018 and 2019 budgets.
+As part of the fiscal 2019 budget discussions, the state enacted legislation intended to mitigate the expected negative effects of TCJA on state taxpayers.
+Approved legislation creates a revenue-neutral tax on pass-through entities, offset by a personal income tax credit, and authorizes municipalities to create charitable organizations in support of town services accompanied by a local property tax credit.

 Transportation revenues, while statutorily dedicated for transportation needs, have been subject in the past to frequent diversion for general operations.
-Positive support for a measure that will appear on the November 2018 ballot would amend the state constitution to restrict the state transportation fund solely to transportation purposes.
+To more quickly address identified transportation capital needs, the fiscal 2019 revised budget accelerates the deposit of motor vehicle sales taxes to the special transportation fund from the general fund.
+A measure on the November 2018 ballot would amend the state constitution to restrict the state transportation fund solely to transportation purposes.